AhmedSaid3617/xml-parser-cpp/docs/docs.md

   - \(n\): Original text size.
   - \(m\): Mapping size.
   - \(t\): Stack size.

+#### Compression Ratio
+When testing on a 15 MB file, the  compressed file was 2.9MB for a total of 80.67% lossless compression.

 This efficient BPE implementation is suitable for applications needing lightweight compression, like XML minification or preprocessing large datasets.